harlowjohn/hello-world-/README.md

 Hi there!

-I'm an long time listner, 1st time caller.
+I'm a long time listener, 1st time caller.
 I'm very excited about this.

+My feature entry is about Julia Gulia.